 Brio, Seed Grant Winner, 2018

 Brio was founded in 2018 to develop an effective mental health design process to bring scalable services and training to vulnerable communities internationally.
 They provide local partners with human-centered design services and consultation, empowering them to build programs and interventions sustainably and strategically.
-Recent news: They have provided effective programming to more than 10,000 people directly and have just received an institutional grant to scale a wellbeing skills program for government schoolteachers in India.
-They are always looking for funders and supporters interested in partnering with them.
+Recent news: To date, Brio has generated contextualized and effective programs reaching more than 130,000 people directly.
+The most recent government adoption includes a teacher mental wellbeing program that is reaching 120,000 new teachers in the state of Bihar, India.

-Source Development Hub is a service aimed to reduce evictions and homelessness for tenants, eviction-associated costs for landlords, and care burdens for social service providers, in New Haven, Connecticut.
+Source Development Hub is designing a software platform they call the Widely-Integrated Social Services Platform, or WISSP, to provide and maintain stable housing for at-risk tenants throughout Connecticut and beyond.
+WISSP is a service aimed to reduce evictions and homelessness for tenants, eviction-associated costs for landlords, and care burdens for social service providers, in New Haven, Connecticut.
 The goal of the platform is to develop an accurate metric to assess individual level housing vulnerability using input data from United Way’s 211 service, the Homeless Management Information System (HMIS), Coordinated Access Network (CAN) provider intake, internal platform surveys, and citywide markers of socioeconomic status, and to use that metric to improve housing outcomes.
-Recent news: The team has partnered with United Way’s Prosperikey Platform, the Connecticut Property Owner’s Association, and the Housing Collective to release the platform for use across Connecticut.
-They are currently wrapping up software development and will soon release a public launch.
+Recent news: SDH works with partners that address various spectra of homelessness and are currently working to develop the WISSP platform in Fairfield County.

 Easy EC, Seed Grant Winner, 2017